Last Updated On September 28, 2020.

-One of my favourite places to be at this time of the year is with my family, friends and loved ones in my beloved country home, Nigeria.
+One of my favourite places to be at anytime of the year is with my family, friends and loved ones in my beloved country home, Nigeria.
 First, it’s the fatherland and then the “Giant of Africa.”
 So why not?

-Home to over a 100 million people and only becoming a sovereign nation in the year 1960, the country has been quite progressive since independence.
-And Lagos, one of its coastal cities, is predicted to be one of the most populous in the world in the next decade.
+Home to over 200 million people and only becoming a sovereign nation in the year 1960, my country has been quite progressive since Independence.
+And Lagos being one of our coastal cities, is predicted to be one of the top five most populous cities in the world by the next decade.

-When asked what she missed about Nigeria in an interview with Gist Nigeria, Wendy Okolo, a US based aerospace engineer replied, “I miss the food, fried yam especially.”
+When asked what she missed about Nigeria in an interview with Gist Nigeria, Wendy Okolo – US based aerospace engineer answered, “I miss the food, fried yam especially.”

-Evidently, there’s a sticky crave for Nigerian delicacies that often hit our brothers and sisters in diaspora.
-Maybe that’s why they’re always prepared to splurge huge wads of cash at Nigerian restaurants.
+Evidently, there’s a sticky crave for Nigerian delicacies that often hit our brothers and sisters in diaspora and who knows?
+Maybe that’s why we splurge huge wads of cash at Nigerian restaurants overseas.

 Nigeria is pregnant with many cultures and societal references.
 You should see as much as you can.

 The best time to travel to Nigeria is after the wet (rainy) season when flood prone areas have dried up.
-That’s the worst that could happen asides droughts or pale harmattan.
+That’s the worst that could happen aside pockets of drought or pale harmattan.
 The rainy days are from May to September while the dry season lasts for the other six months.

-We don’t panic about winter over here, you’ll never have to buy jackets, socks, boots or scrape snow off windscreens during your stay.
-It never comes.
+We don’t panic about winter over here or scrape snow off windscreens on some mornings.
+It never comes…

 In the same tune, Davido and Wizkid alongside Queens, Tiwa Savage and Yemi Alade have carted a bunch of prestigious international awards.
-From shutting down the o2 Arena, topping billboard charts, featuring in colorful tracks with top players and impressive appearances on the Daily Show.
+From shutting down the o2 Arena, topping billboard charts, featuring in colorful tracks with top industry players and impressive appearances on internationally acclaimed talk shows.
 The Nigeria Music Industry is one that should be reckoned with.

 As if that’s not entertaining enough, our Movie Industry, Nollywood is supposedly the second largest in the world in terms of film output!
-Genevieve Nnaji’s hit movie, Lionheart was bought by Netflix, the big screen star also went on to play the role of Tolu, in Adewale Akinnuoye-Agbaje’s new movie, Farming.
+Genevieve Nnaji’s hit movie, Lionheart was bought by Netflix and the big screen star also went on to play the role of Tolu in Adewale Akinnuoye-Agbaje’s movie, Farming.

 Our collaborations with Hollywood have birthed movies such as Black November, The Accidental Spy and Half of a Yellow Sun.
 If you didn’t know, now you do, Nigerians don’t play when it comes to entertainment.

-The Kajuru Castle, Azumini Blue River, Emotan Statue, Moremi Statue, Agbokim Waterfalls, Gurara Waterfalls, Agodi Gardens, Lake Chad, Susanne Wenger’s House, New Afrika Shrine, Queen Amina Statue and Zuma Rock to mention a bunch are splendid tourist attractions for everyone who comes visiting.
+The Kajuru Castle, Azumini Blue River, Emotan Statue, Moremi Statue, Agbokim Waterfalls, Gurara Waterfalls, Agodi Gardens, Susanne Wenger’s House, New Afrika Shrine, Queen Amina Statue and Zuma Rock and Bronze Igun Street in Edo state to mention a bunch are splendid tourist attractions for everyone who comes visiting.

 Photos from AfroTourism, allthingsankara, BellaNaija, Guardian Art, Guardian Opinion, Jumia Food, LegitNG, SilverbirdTV, TheCable Lifestyle, transcorp Hotels, travelwithapen, trapixs, Rhythm 93.7 and XploreNollywood